 At the end of the day, most sleepers aren’t looking for a cheap, uncomfortable mattress.
 But rather looking for an inexpensive mattress that also has good performance.

-The best cheap mattresses will typically skip costly extras like high-profile thicknesses, extra comfort layers, cooling phase-change covers, and natural or organic materials.
+The best cheap mattresses will typically skip costly extras like high-profile thicknesses, extra comfort layers, cooling covers, and natural or organic materials.

 In most cases, you want to spend at least $400 for a Queen size mattress.
 The performance and material quality drop off below that price point is quite severe.
-Most of the best value cheap mattresses are within the $500-$700 range.
+Most of the best value cheap mattresses we’ve tested are within the $500-$700 range.

 For reference, the average cost for a mattress among all types tested to date is $1,455 for a queen-sized mattress.
 This considers all mattress types—foam, latex, hybrid, coil, adjustable, organic, and other specialty mattress types.